dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Puzzle Mania

-This is more for the IT field more than others which has to do with interviews where the interviewee is asked to solve one puzzle after another.
+Puzzles relate to the IT field more than anything.
+In several interview scenarios where candidates are asked to solve one puzzle after another.

-There are algorithmic puzzles such as shortest paths, double linked lists, generally topics taught in Academia some times as part of how operating systems work or on programming languages compilation and execution.
+There are algorithmic puzzles such as shortest paths, double linked lists.
+Generally topics taught in Academia some times as part of how operating systems work or on programming language compilation and execution.
+The problem with these sort of puzzles is that they act greatly in favor to recent graduates.

-These questions are favoring people who have just graduated, most of the times though subconsciously.
-There was though a public response of a company which was accused of age discrimination in the lines of: "everyone can join, we have an impartial interview process".
-And yes this was correct, the interview process did not involve age checks it only asked questions that are easier to answer for someone who has recently graduated hence more probably of young age.
+Sometimes subconsciously, sometimes with intent.

+This intent was evident when a company was accused of age discrimination.
+Their response was "everyone can join, we have an impartial interview process".
+Although that was correct in theory and the job description was not limited to a specific age range.
+The questions asked involved exercises and puzzles that were more relatable (i.e "fresh") to a graduate's mind.
+A clever, and subtle, way to separate candidates by age, since recent graduates will be more capable in solving these puzzles.

-UK law does not allow you to prefer based on gender, race, age, etc. This is one of the reason we do not put in this country our picture in the CV or mention our sex or similar information in any way.
+UK law does not allow you to select candidates based on gender, race, age, etc.

-With that in mind if you want to hire only graduates for any reason, you can do so by asking mainly about puzzles.
-After an MSc at the ripe age of 29 one of us was able to ace all these tests.
-But on the other hand the same person after some years away from academia, had problem answering those questions simply because the internals of those algorithms had wean off in memory.
+This is one of the main reasons why sharing personal information such as sex, race or even a photo through our CV is frowned upon.
+With that in mind if you want to hire only young graduates for a specific reason, you can do so by asking mainly about puzzles.
+Of course that also applies to "older" graduates;
+after an MSc at the ripe age of 29 one of us was able to ace all these tests.
+But when that same person had some years away from academia, they struggled in answering those questions simply because the specifics of those algorithms had wean off their memory.

 Update (post publish): This behavior can be attributed to other ways apart from filtering out candidates, even if this is the end result.
 It can be attributed to a bad choice of interviewer.
-It can be that a developer has been assigned to do hiring then knowing nothing about it googles around and sees that the first results for  "clever questions for programming interviews" are a safe bet.
-Another reason has to do with big companies adopting it mixed with fashion and herd mentality: "if Google does it so should I".
+It can be that a developer has been asked to aid with hiring, then knowing not much about the interview process just searches online and uses the first results that come up for “clever programming interviews questions”.
+Another reason could be that big companies adopt these puzzles with a "trend" and herd mentality; “if Google does it so should we".

 ---